TabTrade Review 2026

 Customer Support

-There is a support email (support@tabtrade.com) and live chat (icon in bottom right hand corner) on the website and in the account portal.
+There is 24/7 support via email (support@tabtrade.com) and live chat (icon in bottom right hand corner) on the website and in the account portal.
+Phone support is also available:

-We tested both the email and live chat as part of our tests.
-Response times on email were good – we emailed at 14:49 and heard back at 15:16.
+In our initial tests, response times on email were good – we emailed at 14:49 and heard back at 15:16.
 We had questions about the additional fees for using the Swap-Free account (which were responded to by an AI agent called Tabitha and didn’t provide much detail beyond saying they’ll be included in the spread and may vary).

-When we queried on live chat when they’d go live we were immediately told “We’re already open for live accounts!”
-This wasn’t true, but to their credit, a human support agent did then join and explain they should open later in March.
+Then when we queried on live chat when they’d go live we were immediately told “We’re already open for live accounts!”
+This wasn’t true, but to their credit, a human support agent did then join and explain they would open in March (which they did).

-The push is to join TabTrade+ for better support, notably a higher priority chat channel and phone access to a personal account manager at a cost of $59 per month, and also bringing VIP pricing on forex and metals.
-We will revisit and test this when the service is live.
-But for now, our experience with customer service points to reasonable but not exceptional for standard users.
+There’s a push is to join TabTrade+ for better support, notably a higher priority chat channel and phone access to a personal account manager at a cost of $59 per month, and also bringing VIP pricing on forex and metals.

 One useful detail we unearthed in its legal docs is that TabTrade has a formal complaints path.
 Clients are told to start with support, escalate unresolved issues to compliance, and then if still unresolved after 45 days, refer the matter to the FSRA of Saint Lucia or another body designated by that authority.